0

 by Emily Mack

-Michael Jordan’s massive mansion in Highland Park mansion is under contract.
+Michael Jordan’s massive mansion in Highland Park is under contract.
 This news comes 12 years and six months after the Chicago Bulls star first listed the home.

 In the end, the potential buyer bit for a price just over $14.85 million, Katherine Malkin, of COMPASS, confirmed with Crain’s.
 Malkin is overseeing the sale and noted that the ultimate sales price will depend on negotiation over the next month or so.